ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 {:numbered="false"}

 The authors would like to acknowledge the contributions from the Streaming Video Technology Alliance (SVTA) based on their work studying the impacts of network overlays on the streaming platforms.
-In particular, contributions from Brian Paxton have been very helpful.
+In particular, contributions from Brian Paxton on observed overlay behavior and comments from Jay Robertson have been very helpful.